Difference between Layers and Tiers

 - The Data Access Tier also is known as Data Tier (Hosts Data Access Layer or Data Layer).

-The following diagram represents the architecture of a typical n layer and n-tier
+The architecture of a typical n layer and n-tier Application:

 Once we understand the difference between n-tier and n-layer architecture, let’s discuss the advantages and disadvantages of using layered architecture.